xamionex/game-launcher/README.md

 # game-launcher

 A fast Steam launch wrapper, written in Rust.
-It is a port of the original `game.sh` with the same behavior plus a few fixes.

-It wraps the game command Steam hands to it (`%command%`), applies optional tools (GameMode, MangoHud, ProtonHax, Gamescope, wezterm), sets a curated set of Proton/DXVK/VKD3D environment variables, detects the GPU vendor and Wayland, optionally stages the game into a RAM disk, launches background mods, and writes structured per game logs.
+It wraps the game command Steam hands to it (`%command%`), applies optional tools (GameMode, MangoHud, ProtonHax, Gamescope, wezterm), sets a curated set of Proton/DXVK/VKD3D environment variables, detects the GPU vendor and Wayland, and writes structured per game logs to `~/logs/game`.

+Optionally: stages the game into a RAM disk, launches background mods.

-The Cargo package is named `game-launcher`; the built binary is still named `game` (see `[[bin]]` in `Cargo.toml`).
+The Cargo package is named `game-launcher`; the built binary is named `game` (see `[[bin]]` in `Cargo.toml`).

-## Why this exists / what changed from game.sh

-- Paths with spaces now launch.
-The shell version flattened the argument array into a single string and re-split it on whitespace, which broke executables and paths containing spaces (for example `.../common/Orebits Demo/Orebits DemoV1.0`).
-This port keeps the command as a vector and never re-splits, so every argument is passed through untouched.
-- Environment variables use natural positional syntax.
-Instead of the old `-v VAR=VALUE` flag, set variables as `KEY=VALUE` tokens before `--` (for example `game FLAG=1 -- %command%`).
-The legacy `-v` flag is removed.
-- The wrapper exits with the game's own exit code, so Steam sees crashes.
-The shell version effectively always returned 0.
-- Logging is reorganized into per game folders with rotation and archiving (see below).
-- A desktop notification is sent when the game crashes or when the wrapper itself fails to launch the command.

 ## Build